 I’m super excited to have Angie Dicken here visiting with us today chatting about her new book, “The Yellow Lantern” set to release in August.
 Be sure to stay with us till the end and enter the #Giveaway!

-For those who may have not yet had the pleasure of reading this fantastic story, let me share with you the synopsis.
+For those of you who have not yet had the pleasure of reading any of Angie’s books, allow me to introduce you…